A Beginner’s Guide to Rainbow Shark Care

 Rainbow Shark Breeding

-Rainbow sharks usually mate from October through November in the wild.
 However, the exact month for their mating depends more on the length of the day and the temperature conditions.

-Reproduction in rainbow sharks occurs through egg-laying.
 Once the eggs have been laid and the male has fertilized them, they will hatch within a week.

-Keep in mind that breeding rainbow sharks in captivity is extremely difficult, if not impossible.
 The rainbow sharks you find available in shops are bred in commercial farms in Southeast Asia.

 Is Your Current Tank Suitable For a Rainbow Shark?

-They can get a bit territorial as they mature.
 However, that should not stop you from getting a rainbow shark for your tank.

 Given the right conditions and dietary requirements, the fish is going to thrive and would likely not cause any problems by getting aggressive.